 - It reduces the risk of any signs of chicken bone damage.

 Always remember that the laying hen’s overall diet impacts the egg’s quality and production.
-Taking good care of hens is the same as raising ducks for egg production.
 Laying chickens provides many nutrients to their eggs, making them extra sensitive to nutritional deficiency, specifically calcium.

 Oyster Shell Feeding Guide